AdithyaS99/Lilliputian-Codes/README.md

-## Welcome to the world of Lilliputs of Code
+## Welcome to the world of LILLIPUTS OF CODE

 ### Lilliputians of code